Retention policies

 By default the Nexetic Backup for Microsoft 365 service has unlimited retention of data.
 I.e. all the data that has been backed up once will be retained in the backup indefinitely.

-• Deleted users
+• Deleted Users

 • Deleted OneDrive files